miaonaise/ABB-Summer-2017/mainigguh.md

 Questions:
 - Object and variable name for this mystery?
-- what do the pink dots mean?
+- what do the pink dots mean in ANSA?

 To-do list:
 - EFI cons and faces order - read STEP file